two-thirty-seven/BlazorHtmxDemo/README.md

 PageLinks demonstrates how a popup menu can work.

-Cocktails is a multi-level HTMX pattern which searches a remote API for cocktails.
+Cocktails is a multi-level HTMX page which searches a remote API for cocktails.
 HTMX loads the search results and clicking a result loads the detail via HTMX.